MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 Office telemetry in Office works as follows: When an Office document or solution is loaded, used, closed, or raises an error in certain Office applications, the application adds a record about the event to a local data store.
 Each record includes a description of the problem and a link to more information.
 Inventory and usage data is also tracked.

 How does Office telemetry work in earlier versions of Office?
 Office telemetry is not built into Office 2003, Office 2007, and Office 2010.
 For those clients, you deploy an agent that collects information about the installed add-ins and the most recently used documents.
 You won't get application event data for these clients like you do with newer Office clients, but you'll get inventory and usage data that helps you discover what is being used and likely important to your business.

+> [!IMPORTANT]
+> - Office Telemetry Dashboard is an on-premises tool that collects usage and health data about the Office documents and solutions, such as add-ins, used in your organization.
+The data is primarily designed to help your organization with application compatibility testing.
+> - Data collected by the Office Telemetry Dashboard agent is stored in a SQL Server database controlled by your organization and the data collected is ***not*** sent to Microsoft.
+For more information about what data is collected, see [Usage and health data collected by the Office Telemetry Dashboard agent](data-that-the-telemetry-agent-collects-in-office.md).
+> - Data collected for the Office Telemetry Dashboard is different than Office diagnostic data, which can be sent to Microsoft.
+For more information about Office diagnostic data, see [Overview of privacy controls for Office 365 ProPlus](../privacy/overview-privacy-controls.md).
+> - Settings used to manage Office Telemetry Dashboard have no impact on Office diagnostic data and vice versa.
+For more information about managing Office diagnostic data, see [Use policy settings to manage privacy controls for Office 365 ProPlus](../privacy/manage-privacy-controls.md).

 <a name="intro"> </a>